• Blog

 Core Responsibilities

 Coordinate the offense - You're the playmaker.
-Before every serve, you're calling plays, signaling to your hitters, and making sure everyone knows the plan.
-Mid-rally, you're adjusting on the fly — reading the situation and making decisions.
-Your job is to coordinate the attack and put your hitters in the best position to score.
+Before every serve, you're calling plays, signaling to your hitters, making sure everyone knows the plan.
+Mid-rally, you're adjusting on the fly, reading the situation and making decisions that put your hitters in the best position to score.

 Deliver hittable sets - Accuracy isn't about perfection, it's about consistency.
-Hitters need to trust that the ball will arrive where they expect it, with the right tempo and trajectory.
+Hitters need to trust the ball will arrive where they expect it, with the right tempo and trajectory.
 A good set gives your attacker options.
+A great one gives them confidence.

 Essential Skills